fenimore/ghess/README.md

 # Features
-- Basic rules are implemented
+- Most rules are implemented:
-  * Except:
-  * Only queen promotion
+  * No queen promotion
-  * no disambigious pgn parsing :/
+  * PGN parsing is only partially disambiguous
 - PGN import export parse
 - FEN import export parse
 - Cli interface
-- random game!
+- Random game!

 ## Search and Evaluate

-- look for all possible moves
+- looks for all possible moves
-- look for all valid moves
+- looks for all valid moves

 ## Board struct
 - A board object